Visual Studio Code

 Extensions

-This guide only scratches the surface of VS Code’s functionality.
-Remember, if there’s something you wish VS Code could do, it probably can.
-Just Google it!
+This guide only scratches the surface of VS Code's functionality.
+Remember, if there's something you wish VS Code could do, it probably can.
+Just search online for it!

 Pair Programming